Skip to Main Content

 Phoenix, AZ 85003

 You haven’t experienced downtown until you’ve been to Fair Trade Cafe.
 Opened by small business advocate and Latina entrepreneur Stephanie Vasquez, Fair Trade has been a community pillar for nearly 14 years.
 In addition to its organic fair trade coffees and teas, and small-batch specialty ice cream, Fair Trade bakes all of its delicious pastries and cakes in house.
 Looking for a pick-me-up?
 Try the velvety smooth cold brew with a piece of the chocolate chip pumpkin bread.
 (It’s life-changing.)
-Check out the menu before you pop in.

 5